When Considering Federal Privacy Legislation

 Receive more great content like this

-IV.
+III.
 Tools to Protect Privacy

 How might we address this challenge?
 There are many kinds of perception and use constraints, including several I have already mentioned.
 Let’s take a deeper look at the various tools that are available to protect online privacy.